-B.A., Denison University, 1971
+B.A., Denison University

-M.A./M.Ed./D.Ed., Teachers College of Columbia University, 1974/1976/1977
+M.A., M.Ed., D.Ed., Teachers College of Columbia University

 Citation awarded June, 2011

-After a long and successful career in higher education administration, Cheryl is on a terminal sabbatical from Southern Connecticut State University (SCSU).
+After a long and successful career in higher education administration, Cheryl Norton is on a terminal sabbatical from Southern Connecticut State University (SCSU).
 Her sabbatical research on K-12 education reform continues a life-long interest in the field.

-Cheryl earned a Lilly Award for her achievements in and contributions to higher education, the Connecticut Women in Leadership award in 2008, from the Women and Family Center, and the “Woman of Note” award by the New Haven Symphony for her “steadfast vision, exceptional contribution and enduring commitment to our community.”
+Cheryl earned a Lilly Award for her achievements in and contributions to higher education, the Connecticut Women in Leadership Award in 2008 from the Women & Family Center, and the “Woman of Note” award by the New Haven Symphony for her “steadfast vision, exceptional contribution and enduring commitment to our community.”
 She serves on the NCAA Division II President’s Council.
 Cheryl’s husband and both sons are also Denisonians, and she has volunteered as a career advisor.